C3n7ral051nt4g3ncy/GitOSINT_Bot/README.md

 - `!whoami` | Find out about GitOsint and his past
 - `!gitosint_bot` | Get information the bot's handler/creator
 - `!user username` | Input Github username to find information on a GitHub user
-- `!email email_adress` - Input an email address, this reverse search can find a github user
+- `!email email_address` - Input an email address, this reverse search can find a github user
 - `!repo_emails username repo_name` - Input username + repo name to get all emails associated with a repo

 # Invite GitOSINT Bot 📨